focusretreatcenter/website/content/what-to-expect/index.md

 ## Common Rooms

 There are 2 larger common rooms where guests are encouraged to work in a collaborative atmosphere.
 Each guest's desk and chair are on wheels so they are easy to move back and forth between the common rooms and bedrooms at will.
 There are some larger tables for working together as well.
+We adjust and tailor the furniture layout to best suite each retreat.

 {{ photo(src="common-room.jpg" caption="Common room first floor") }}